WorkOfStan/seablast/README.md

 ## Notes
 - the constant `APP_DIR` = the directory of the current application (or the library if built directly)
+- don't start the name of a configuration field in the app.conf.php with SB to prevent value collision

 ## Directory description
 | Directory | Description |